-- Place the Did you know that your AOD worker can help you quit smoking? youth and adult posters in your services.
+- Use the Did you know that your AOD worker can help you quit smoking? youth and adult posters in your services.

-- The benefits of quitting poster and postcard prompt clients to seek help and advice.
+- The Benefits of quitting poster and postcard are a great resource to prompt clients to seek help and advice.

-- The appointment cards have space to write 3 appointment times on one side and tips for managing cravings on the other.
+- The 4Ds appointment card has space to write three appointment times on one side and tips for managing cravings on the other.

-- Use this brochure and poster to support clients to use of nicotine replacement therapy products.
+- Use this brochure and poster to support clients when using different forms of nicotine replacement therapy.

-- Complete the personalised your stop smoking plan with your clients.
+- Complete the personalised Your stop smoking plan with clients.

 Tobacco in Australia: Facts & Issues

-Tobacco in Australia: Facts and Issues is a comprehensive review of the major issues in smoking and health in Australia, compiled by Cancer Council Victoria.
+Tobacco in Australia: Facts & Issues is a comprehensive review of the major issues in smoking and health in Australia, compiled by Cancer Council Victoria.

-Not only can the AAH model be used by individual AOD workers in their everyday interactions with clients, it can also be used to guide organisation-wide change to systematically embed smoking cessation care into routine practice.
+The AAH model can be used by individual AOD workers in their everyday interactions with clients.
+It can also be used to guide organisation-wide systems change.
+The goal is to systematically embed smoking cessation care into routine practice.
 Read more.